-17Over the course of time, the modern clearinghouse has proved to be a robust system in reducing the bilateral default risk, even during periods of economic crises, such as the Great Depression or the global financial crisis of 2008-2010 (Saleuddin, 2018).
+&lt;sup>19Over the course of time, the modern clearinghouse has proved to be a robust system in reducing the bilateral default risk, even during periods of economic crises, such as the Great Depression or the global financial crisis of 2008-2010 (Saleuddin, 2018).

-Trading at the Chicago exchange took place mostly six days per week, excluding public holidays, Sundays, and days on which trading was prohibited by the directors of the CBoT 300 but also by orders enacted by the Secretary of Agriculture, who was given authority over the exchanges under the GFA and CEA.18 Moreover, the Chicago exchange had fixed hours for trading.
+- exchanges under the GFA and CEA.
+Moreover, the Chicago exchange had fixed hours for trading.
 A trading session usually started at 9:30 a.m. and ended at 1:15 p.m., except on Saturdays, when the market closed at 12 noon.
 The reason for the limited trading day was simply the prevention of price manipulation (Baer and Saxon, 1949).
-Another rule on the 305 CBoT was the restriction on daily price fluctuations.
+Another rule on the CBoT was the restriction on daily price fluctuations.
 The exchanges set such price limits in emergency situations in order to prevent excessive daily volatilities in the grain futures market.
-When prices during any trading day increased or dropped above or below the closing prices of the preceding business day to the full extent of the adopted limit, no further trading in futures contracts was allowed for that day, except at prices that were within the limit.
+When prices during any trading day increased or dropped above or below the closing prices of the preceding business day to the full extent of the adopted limit, no further trading in futures contracts was allowed for that day, except at prices that were within the - trading in futures contracts was allowed for that day, except at prices that were within the limit.
 Throughout the entirety of the interwar period, on the Chicago exchange, several internal regulations placed limitations on the market prices of grains for future delivery.
-These ranged from 3 to 8 cents, and were chosen according to the market condition at the
+These ranged from 3 to 8 cents, and were chosen according to the market condition at the time of the amendment to the rules. - 325